IcePanorama/SimpleCDatabase/README.md

 Since catching up with the guide referenced above, I have made the following modifications to the program:

-* Program now automatically searches for a mydb.db file and create one if it doesn't exist.
+* Program now automatically searches for a mydb.db file and creates one if it doesn't exist.
     * Users can still pass in their own file if they choose to do so.